Jayfm17/alx-system_engineering-devops/0x00-shell_basics/README.md

- list of your current directory
+ls to list contents of current directory